InternationalColorConsortium/DemoIccMAX/ReadMeFiles/Readme.md

 ### Dependencies

-The DemoIccMAX project relies on the following libraries.
+The iccdev project depends on the following libraries.
 Ensure they are installed before building the project:

 1. **[libxml2](http://xmlsoft.org/)**
    - **Purpose:** Provides XML parsing and serialization for the IccXML2 library and tools.